 These murals will be brought together as a part of a city-wide culminating public installation on the West Lawn of the Museum at a Community Day Celebration on Thursday, May 18.
 The Transform DC project is part of the project-based learning Cornerstone curriculum for grades 9 through 12.

-After an inspiring summer, the Museum opens a new long-term interactive exhibition this fall:
+After an inspiring summer, the Museum opens a new long-term interactive exhibition this winter:

 Building Stories is a new long-term exhibition that will bring kids and adults alike on an immersive exploration of the world of architecture, engineering, construction, and design found in the pages of children’s books.
 The exhibition is designed for an intergenerational audience, with special attention paid to children in grades K-3.